vmware-archive/modernization-cookbook-template/content/recipes/rest-api-design-steps.md

 403 | Request failed authentication validation.
 404 | Resource could not be found for the request.
 409 | The request was structured correctly, but was rejected by the server as a result of business rule validation.
-405<br>406<br>415 | Invalid method, accept header, or content media type.
+405<br>406<br>415 | Invalid method, accept, or content media type.
 Spring boot framework handles all these out of box and no custom logic should be needed to support these.
 429 | Status returned for throttling or rate limiting errors detected by a gateway proxy application.

 **Error Response**